q&a page 7

 Gardening, if being done for enjoyment would probably fall under the same guidelines as a home project. if done to keep the grounds kept up, it is probably permitted.
 A Rav should be consulted for Halacha L’Ma’aseh

-311) Q:What is that Halacha about moving in to a new apartment during the 3 weeks (It had been rented earlier)?
+311) Q:What is the Halacha about moving in to a new apartment during the 3 weeks (It had been rented earlier)?

-A: Until Rosh Chodesh Av it is permissible. from Rosh Chodesh Av until aftr Tisha B’Av (The nine days) it is more problematic, and a Rav should be consulted.
+A: Until Rosh Chodesh Av it is permissible. from Rosh Chodesh Av until after Tisha B’Av (The nine days) it is more problematic, and a Rav should be consulted.

 312) Hi, I’d like to know if it is permitted to use a dishwasher on shabbos if its goes on automatically in middle of the night (so nobody hears it), the dishes are the dishes that were used on shabbes and they are then used again on shabbos.